 Can't access YouTube at your school?
 View the video on SchoolTube here.

 Year-round, upon request.
-Please contact Lyn as early as possible.
+Please contact OAAE or Lyn as early as possible.

 The Ohio Alliance for Arts Education is located in the Vern Riffe Center for Government and the Arts, 77 S. High Street, 2nd Fl., Columbus, OH 43215-6108 Tel: 614.224.1060 email: